-The eMaryland Marketplace website serves as a central source for searching open procurement opportunities as well as active contracts with the State of Maryland.
+The eMaryland Marketplace Advantage (eMMA) website serves as a central source for searching open procurement opportunities as well as active contracts with the State of Maryland.
 Opportunities in this site are over $15,000 and come from the more than 200 government organizations that use the system.

 Opportunities under $15,000 in value are typically directly solicited by agency buyers or posted to bid boards run by the agency.
 Here are links to additional contract opportunities and other resources to learn more about procurement practices in specific State agencies.

 - Department of General Services (DGS) controls supplies, maintenance, commodities, capital equipment, capital construction and architectural and engineering procurements.

 - Department of Budget and Management (DBM) controls service contracts.

 - Department of Information Technology (DoIT) controls information technology purchasing and contracts.